-Acoustic fencing is designed to reduce the impact of environmental noise pollution, which has been shown to cause chronic stress, hearing damage, hypertension, diabetes and even heart problems.
+Acoustic barriers are designed to reduce the impact of environmental noise pollution, which has been shown to cause chronic stress, hearing damage, hypertension, diabetes and even heart problems.

 According to the Chief Medical Officer, the level at which detrimental health effects become evident is 55 decibels, while WHO guidelines for night-time noise recommend less than 40 decibels to prevent adverse health effects.
-Quality acoustic fencing can reduce noise pollution by up to 32 decibels, but what makes an acoustic fence different from a standard timber fence?
+Quality acoustic barriers can reduce noise pollution by up to 32 decibels, but what makes an acoustic fence different from a standard timber fence?
+There are many types of acoustic barriers available, but here we compare timber acoustic barriers with timber garden fencing, as a similar looking product.

 Acoustic fencing requirements